zalyoung/gitlab-handbook/content/handbook/security/product-security/_index.md

 #### Criteria

-The PSRR will record and track risks that have important and cascading consequences for GitLab, the product, as a whole.
+The PSRR will only record vulnerabilities (or a combination of weaknesses), inadequate design choices, or functional logic that exposes GitLab, the product, to compromises and leaks.
+The goal is to track risks that have important and cascading consequences for GitLab, the product, as a whole.

 Specific vulnerabilities or components based vulnerabilities should not be part of the PSRR.